yidas/codeigniter-queue-worker/README.md

 - `work` A worker to process and solve jobs from queue.
 - `launch` A launcher to run `listen` or `work` process in background and keep it running uniquely.

-After configurating a queue-worker, it is ready to run:
+After configurating a queue-worker controller, it is ready to run:

 ```
 $ php index.php myjob/listen